-The ECO also issue an Open Individual Export Licence (OIEL) which is designed to cover long-term contracts, projects and repeat business.
+ECJU also issues an Open Individual Export Licence (OIEL) which is designed to cover long-term contracts, projects and repeat business.
 This is a concessionary form of licence which is company specific, but not necessarily consignee specific.
 There is no set quantity or value of goods, although conditions covering this may be set on the licence.
 Under an OIEL, you will receive regular compliance audits from the ECO, so minimal support documentation is needed.

 You will usually need to establish a track record of exporting before you can apply for an OIEL.
 It should replace at least 20 SIEL applications a year.

 Other types of licences

 All licence applications and OGEL registrations should be made electronically via the ECO’s central online licensing system, SPIRE.

 When making your application, you must attach all necessary documentation, including technical specifications and End User Undertakings.
 See the guide on end-user and consignee undertakings for SIELs and OIELs.